yogsototh/Scratch/content/html/en/blog/Yesod-tutorial-for-newbies.md

 Then initialize your git repository:

 <code class="zsh">
-> git init .
+~ git init .
-> git add .
+~ git add .
-> git commit -a -m "Initial yesod commit"
+~ git commit -a -m "Initial yesod commit"
 </code>

 Now we are almost ready to start.

-## A last point
+### A last point

-Until here it was just an installation, an initialization and a configuration.

-We have a directory containing a bunch of files and we have a local web server that listen the port 3000.
+Up until here, we have a directory containing a bunch of files and a local web server listening the port 3000.

 If we modify a file inside this directory, yesod should try to recompile as fast as possible the site.
-This way, you should see the modification you do.

-Instead of explaining the role of every file, let's get straight to the point.

-Inside the `yosog` the important files/directories for this tutorial are:
+Instead of explaining the role of every file, let's focus only on the important files/directories for this tutorial:

 1. `config/routes`
 2. `Handler/`